dantleech/blog/content/posts/2026/05-09-day-14/index.md

 I had intended to do the [Innsbruck Parkrun](https://www.parkrun.co.at/innpromenade/) at 9am but my calf muscles were still completely knackered.

-I cycled through the center of Innsbruck and left on a very busy road.
+Through the center of Innsbruck I went and left on a very busy road.
 I questioned if this was the correct road to take and was reassured by passing (or being passed by) a number of, not just cyclists, but bikepackers.
 It wasn't a nice road to be on